 Seal Your Home Against the Heat

-Desert heat does not just beat down on your roof.
-It sneaks through every gap, crack, and poorly sealed joint in your building envelope.
-In a typical Las Vegas home, air leaks can account for 25 to 40 percent of your cooling costs.
-When outside temps push toward triple digits, those leaks are not just wasting money.
-They are forcing your AC to run continuously, which shortens its lifespan and increases the chance of a breakdown or condensate overflow.
+Desert heat does not stop at your roof.
+It finds every gap, crack, and poorly sealed joint in your building envelope and works its way inside.
+Air leaks in a typical Las Vegas home account for 25 to 40 percent of your cooling costs.
+Once outside temps push toward triple digits, those leaks go beyond wasting money.
+They keep your AC running without a break, which shortens its lifespan and raises the odds of a breakdown or condensate overflow.

 - •Check the weatherstripping around all exterior doors.
 Press a dollar bill in the door jamb and close the door.
 If you can pull it out easily, the seal is shot and hot air is pouring in.